FilmColors/VIAN/_docs/source/primer/primer.rst

 Primer
 ======

 In this section, the typical workflow of VIAN and concepts behind it shall be explained.
+Links to more detailed descriptions of modules etc. are provided.

 Creating a Project
 ==================